hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 `There is a convenient size for everything.
 Try to outgrow or expand beyond a limit and suddenly everything doesn't work like before.
-This is valid in bo`
+This is valid in biology and also in Investing.
+Companies can chase growth but may find they now do not perform well on other metrics they used to be.`

 # Introduction
 > Some things scale well.
 Double their size and you get double the output (or more).
 Other things don’t, and my God is it important to know which is which.